 BRAINCITY will recruit highly motivated individuals and provide them with excellent conditions for the development of their own research in line with BRAINCITY’s goals.
 We anticipate that this approach will strengthen BRAINCITY over the initial five year funding period, ensuring its dynamic growth and long‐term prospects beyond this period.
 Recruitment of candidates will be based on the scientific excellence of their past achievements and the proposed research plan as well as the complementarity of their future research with other groups at BRAINCITY and the institute’s stated strategic goals.
 Group Leaders will be offered generous lab space, excellent access to core facilities, including the animal house and administrative/accounting/technology transfer support.
 BRAINCITY will provide competitive salaries for both Group Leaders and postdocs/technicians/PhD students.

 Recruiting the best Group Leaders.
 Group Leaders at BRAINCITY will be recruited by recommendation of BRAINCITY ISC from among international candidates through open competitions based on transparent criteria.
 The criteria for hiring of Group Leaders will be based on an evaluation of their achievements, future research plans, and their compatibility with the scope of BRAINCITY research agenda.
 Ideal candidates will be at the early stages of their career with a potential comparable to that of laureates of the ERC starting/consolidator grant program.
 BRAINCITY may, however, also consider senior leaders of high profile for recruitment.
 The hiring process is supported by EMBL, a strategic partner of BRAINCITY, who provides guidance in setting up appropriate management procedures and in recruitment and evaluation of the BRAINCITY Group Leaders.
 Group Leader candidates will be open to pursue projects of their choice in line with BRAINCITY research agenda and their research activities will therefore shape the future of BRAINCITY.
-The expected number of research groups is six: two senior groups that are already in place ( Laboratory of Neurobiology; Laboratory of Emotions Neurobiology ) and four newly recruited Group Leaders.
+The expected number of research groups is six: three senior groups that are already in place ( Laboratory of Neurobiology; Laboratory of Emotions Neurobiology ; TREND ) and three newly recruited Group Leaders.
 The group leaders will have full freedom to develop their own scientific projects and responsibility for forming and leading an independent research group.
 Initial fixed-term positions will be offered with the possibility of obtaining tenure at the Nencki Institute upon successful review.
 Appointments will include core funding and internationally competitive salaries for the PI and several group members, as well as access to state-of-the-art research facilities, and the possibility to apply for large equipment funding.

 Ensuring gender diversity.
 The Nencki Institute has a strong track record in recruiting outstanding female lab heads and BRAINCITY will continue this tradition by incorporating mechanisms to minimize conscious and unconscious bias in recruitments, especially at the Group Leader level.
 Except in exceptional and justifiable circumstances search committees will include women, and at least one woman will be invited to interview.
 The intention to recruit a diverse faculty will be explicitly discussed by the search committee prior to recruitment and pro-active mechanisms will be used to encourage and solicit applications from outstanding underrepresented groups, including women (invitation of promising researchers to give seminars, personal solicitation at scientific conferences, pre-recruitment symposia).